PDPA Compliance10 min read12 April 2026

 3. Individual Rights

-What this means for your business: If you serve EU customers, you need to support a broader set of individual rights than the PDPA requires.
-This affects your data management systems, processes, and response capabilities.
+If you serve EU customers, you need to support a broader set of rights than the PDPA requires.
+This affects your systems, processes, and response capabilities.

-GDPR: Notify the supervisory authority within 72 hours of becoming aware of a breach.
-The clock starts from awareness, not from assessment completion.
+GDPR: 72 hours from becoming aware of the breach.
+Clock starts from awareness.

 5. DPO Requirements